What Is A Quantitative Financial Analyst?

 - Problem-solving skill

 - Ability to work under pressure

 This is of utmost importance, even more than knowledge of anything else.
-Many firms that need a quantitative finance analyst prefer to hire a research scientist than a finance guy simply because a research scientist has more knowledge and depth of research and can create, change and shift the algorithm as and when it would be required.
-So concentrate to develop the skill of research in scientific studies to be able to get considered for this profile.
+Many firms that need a quantitative finance analyst prefer to hire a research scientist than a finance guy because a research scientist has more knowledge and depth of research and can create, change and shift the algorithm as and when required.
+So concentrate on developing the skill of research in scientific studies to be considered for this profile.

 - Linear algebra and differential equations

 - Numerical linear algebra (NLA)